This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 Plants You Shouldn’t Cover For Light Frosts:

 Basically, anything that is in the brassica family.
 Vegetables in this family actually taste better after a frost because the cold weather makes them sweeter tasting.
-Likewise, most root vegetables like beets, carrots, and turnips are fine with a light frost.

-If you are expecting a hard frost then it’s a good idea to cover all the vegetables in your garden that you aren’t harvesting yet, make sure to use a heavy duty frost protection.
+If you are expecting a hard frost then it’s a good idea to cover all the vegetables in your garden that you aren’t harvesting yet, make sure to use a heavy-duty frost protection.

 How To Protect Your Vegetable Garden From Frost